Hagop420/c1023-code-solutions/express-static/express-static-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the purpose of the Express Static middleware?
+  -for file searching

 - What does `express.static()` return?
+  -A directory

 - What are several examples of static files?
+  -images
+  -css files
+  -html files
+  -javaScript files

 - What is a good way to serve application images using Express?
+  -A good way of serving status is by implementing/initializing the static method

 ## Notes